AbigalChulchill/Crypto-Account-Data/README.md

 # Ftx Account To Spread Sheet

-A web server script to pull in account and position data from FTX exchange.
+A script to pull account and position data from FTX exchange into a spread sheet.

+Run the script in a local web server.

-Selected data is displayed in an HTML table, wich can be easily pulled into Google Sheets.
+Data is displayed in an HTML table, can be easily pulled into Google Sheets.

-Data is pulled from main account and sub accounts.
+Data can be pulled from FTX main account and sub accounts.

 ## HOW TO